After Your Thoracic Operation Discharge Instructions

 You have received a lot of information related to your surgery and recovery.
 This is a summary of the information you have received.
 Please follow these instructions after you go home from the hospital.
-To view the discharge video from your home internet go to:

 Your smaller incision will take about 2-3 weeks to heal.
 The larger incision will take 4-6 weeks.
 During that time, limit lifting to about 10 pounds.
 Avoid heavy tugging, twisting, pushing or pulling activities.
 After about 4 weeks you may gradually increase lifting and resume other physical activities.

 You should do exercises with the arm on the side of your surgery.
 Throughout the day you should do arm circles, lifting your arm above your head and down to your side.
 Shoulder stiffness may occur if you avoid using your arm.
 You will not hurt your incision by using this arm.

 Continue your walking as this will help get you stronger.
 This should be divided into several walks a day.
 You may walk up and down stairs.

 Continue to do your breathing and coughing exercises, 5-6 breaths every 1-2 hours for the next two weeks.
 You may ride in the car.
 You can start driving after you see your doctor at your follow-up appointment.